filipzlacky/Hack-Slasher/README.md

 ## Instalation/ How to play

 To play the game, all you need to do, is to simply download this whole repository.
-The easiest option is to "Download as ZIP".
+The easiest option is to "Download ZIP".
 After that, simply launch .exe file.
 No instalation is needed in order to play.

 ## Controls